 The Keeping Our People Safe (KOPS) program was developed to address emergency preparedness and safety and security needs of the College community.
-The program includes in-person preparedness training for all new employees, and campus-wide awareness programs and initiatives for the entire College community, including life-safety training, brochures, information on the JCCC website, booth displays, flip-charts, wallet cards, fliers, posters, handouts, and video training that is available year-round throughout the campus for employees and students.
+The program includes in-person/virtual preparedness training for all new employees, and campus-wide awareness programs and initiatives for the entire College community, including life-safety training, program brochures, information on the JCCC website, booth displays, flip-chart guides, wallet cards, fliers, posters, handouts, and video training that is available year-round throughout the campus for employees and students.
 KOPS encourages the campus community to take a proactive approach to their own personal safety and security, to engage in responsible decision-making, and to report any suspicious activity to Campus Police immediately.
+In support of the KOPS program, the college has designated a KOPS Advisory Committee to solicit feedback from JCCC constituency groups and facilitate communication with the president's cabinet to provide input for making strategic decisions about safety and security issues.

-For more information on campus security and emergency preparedness training, contact the JCCC Emergency Management office at (913) 469-7622 or the Campus Police at (913) 469-2500.
+For more information on campus security and emergency preparedness training, contact the JCCC Emergency Management office at emergencymanagement@jccc.edu or (913) 469-7622 or Campus Police at (913) 469-2500.